jcchikikomori/wp-twitter-feeds-svn/README.txt

 Please take the time to let us and others know about your experiences by leaving a review, so that we can improve the plugin for you and other users.

-If you like the plugin please [Donate here](http://vivacityinfotech.net/paypal-donation/).

 = Want More? =

 If You Want more functionality or some modifications, just drop us a line what you want and we will try to add or modify the plugin functions.